asarma868/heat-hap-workshop-Aug2026/README.md

 ## Questions

-Open an issue on this repo, or reach out to [your contact info].
+Open an issue on this repo, or reach out to Amruta